TanStack/table/docs/guide/overview.md

 title: Overview
 ---

 TanStack Table's core is **framework agnostic**, which means its API is the same regardless of the framework you're using.
 Adapters are provided to make working with the table core easier depending on your framework.
-See the [adapters](../adapters) section for more information on available adapters.
+See the Adapters menu for available adapters.

 ## Typescript